First Order Logic on Pathwidth Revisited Again: Putting Everything Together

 \begin{proof}

+Fix an integer $q$.
+We will describe an algorithm that takes the input mentioned in the lemma and outputs a graph $G'$.
+Fix some arbitrary FO formula $\phi$ with at most $q$ quantifiers and we want to establish that $G\models \phi$ if and only if $G' \models \phi$.

-We begin by locating a vertex $v$ such that $\rho(v)=i$, $v$ appears in at least $3p\cdot\Delta(i)$ bags, and $i$ is minimized.
-Note that such a vertex exists, since we assume that there exists a vertex which appears $3p\cdot\Delta(p)$ times.
-We now have the property that any vertex of rank at most $i-1$ appears at most $3p\cdot\Delta(i-1)$ times, since $i$ was selected to be minimum.
-Note that $i>1$, because by construction vertices of rank $1$ appear at most $2p$ times.
-This follows because each bag of a normalized decomposition must add a new vertex, and vertices of rank $1$ have at most $2p$ vertices with which they share a bag.
+We begin by locating a vertex $v$ such that $\rho(v)=i$, $v$ appears in at least $5p\cdot\Delta(i)$ bags, and $i$ is minimized.
+Note that such a vertex exists, since we assume that there exists a vertex which appears $5p\cdot\Delta(p)$ times.
+We now have the property that any vertex of rank at most $i-1$ appears at most $5p\cdot\Delta(i-1)$ times, since $i$ was selected to be minimum.
+Note that $i>1$, because by Lemma~\ref{lem:normal} and Observation~\ref{obs:rankone}, vertices of rank $1$ appear at most $2p$ times.

+Suppose that $v$ appears in the bags $B_j$ with indices in the interval $[a_1,a_2]$.
+We say that a bag $B_j$ of this interval is interesting, if there exists $i'>i$ such that a vertex $v'$ with $\rho(v')=i'$ belongs in exactly one of $B_j, B_{j-1}$.
+In other words, a bag is interesting if the higher-rank vertices it contains changed with respect to the previous bag.
+We observe that there are at most $4p$ interesting bags, because $v$ shares a bag with at most $2p$ vertices of higher rank, and an interesting bag can either forget (remove) a higher-rank vertex which was already present (once), or add a higher-rank vertex (once).